General Admissions Requirements

 Columbia University School of the Arts is an innovative graduate professional school with a tradition of risk-taking, grounded in a deeply intellectual Ivy League university and energized by our location in New York City—one of the great cultural capitals of the world.
 The study and practice of art-making at the School is an immersive, constantly evolving process.
 Aspiring, emerging or established, our filmmakers, writers, theatre practitioners and visual artists grow individually through intensive engagement with their craft and lively, often profound exchanges of ideas and work.

 The school welcomes applications for the fall semester of each year (no students are admitted for the spring semester).
 Please note, only complete applications are evaluated by each program's Faculty Admissions Committee.
+Except in rare circumstances, students are accepted for full-time study only.

 The GRE (Graduate Record Examination) is not required for admission to the School of the Arts.